 Hazelcast allows you to intercept every remote operation executed by the client.
 This lets you add a very flexible custom security logic.

-You can use Native C++ Client to connect to Hazelcast nodes and perform almost all operations that a node can perform.
+You can use native C++ Client to connect to Hazelcast nodes and perform almost all operations that a node can perform.
 Clients differ from nodes in that clients do not hold data.
-The C++ Client is by default a smart client, i.e. it knows where the data is and asks directly for the correct node.
+The C++ Client knows where the data is and asks directly for the correct node.
 The features of C++ Clients are:

 Native Clients (Java, C#, C++) enable you to perform almost all Hazelcast operations without being a member of the cluster.
-It connects to one of the cluster members and delegates all cluster wide operations to it (dummy client), or it connects to all of them and delegates operations smartly (smart client).
+It connects to one of the cluster members and delegates all cluster wide operations to it (dummy client), or it connects to all of them and delegates operations smartly.
 When the relied cluster member dies, the client will transparently switch to another live member.

-The Java client is the most full featured client.
-It is offered both with Hazelcast and Hazelcast Enterprise.
+The Java Client is the most full featured client.
 The main idea behind the Java client is to provide the same Hazelcast functionality by proxying each operation through a Hazelcast node.
 It can access and change distributed data, and it can listen to distributed events of an already established Hazelcast cluster from another Java application.

 You need to serialize the Java objects that you put into Hazelcast because Hazelcast is a distributed system.
 The data and its replicas are stored in different partitions on multiple nodes.
 The data you need may not be present on the local machine, and in that case, Hazelcast retrieves that data from another machine.
 This requires serialization.